 Dermablading also called dermaplaning is a cosmetic procedure

-that is used to clear away damage that has been done to your skin due to daily exposure to irritants, environmental toxins, as well as sun damage.
+that is used to clear away damage that has been done to your skin due to daily exposure to irritants, and environmental toxins, as well as sun damage.
 Daily exposure to these elements can cause wrinkles, age spots, and dull skin which can make you look older than you are.
 The dermaplaning procedure can remove the damaged skin cells and reveal the new fresh layer of skin below.
 Dermaplaning can also help smooth and diminish scars from previous acne breakouts.

-Dermaplaning has the same effect on women as shaving does for men.
+Dermaplaning has the same effect on women as shaving does on men.
 Using a sterilized blade at an angle of 45 degrees a cosmetic surgeon or dermatologist slowly runs it over the entire surface of your skin which in turn removes dead skin cells and hair from your face.

 - Instant results and a more youthful, glowing complexion;